Analog Man presents KING OF TONE overdrive pedal

 Mick Jones (Foreigner) is using one live with his JCM 900 SL-X, and in the studio, along with his Analog Man chorus.

 Marc Ribot got a ver2 KoT in 2008, he's a killer player!
 I first saw him with Robert Plant and Alison Krauss on the CROSSROADS TV show, strangling leads out of his old 1950s Harmony guitar.
 He got a Ver4 as a backup in 2009 and said, can't tell you how much I enjoy the analogman pedal.
 As far as i'm concerned, its the best distortion ever.
-Marc used the Kot on Plant/Krauss ‘raising sand’, The new Marriane Faithfull and Joe Henry albums, Upcoming Norah Jones, Grace Potter, Jakob Dylan, plus everything he's done with John Zorn in the last three years.
+Marc used the Kot on Plant/Krauss "raising sand", The new Marriane Faithfull and Joe Henry albums, Upcoming Norah Jones, Grace Potter, Jakob Dylan, plus everything he's done with John Zorn.
+His old VER2 KOT was worn out after hundreds of shows and several repair trips back to our shop, so I traded him a NOS Ver2 for his, which is now in our museum.

-Buddy Miller, the other Plant/Krauss electric guitarist, has an awesome new Buddy and Julie album called Written in Chalk.
+Buddy Miller, the other Plant/Krauss electric guitarist, has an awesome Buddy and Julie album called Written in Chalk.
 Buddy got a KoT in 2009 and said he was taking it on the road along with his Bicomp after he recovered from his heart surgery.
+I saw Buddy playing with Robert Plant's Band of Joy in NYC in Sept, 2010 and the KoT was on the board, he said he left it on almost all the time.
 Another Nashville player, Brent Mason, has been seen with his V4 KoT in recording sessions and borrowing Sol Philcox's KoT pedal when he plays out.
 Sol is a Nashville session player and lead guitarist for Jake Owen.
-Sol said, I''ve never known of a pedal to record the way the KOT does.
+Sol said, I've never known of a pedal to record the way the KOT does.
 It does something to guitar tones that's just phenomenal.
 Sol has both sides set to the BOOST mode to push each other and the amp.

 And yet ANOTHER awesome Nashville axe-slinger, Bill Hullett, wrote: